wighawag/stratagems/README.md

 - **Submit a Pull Request:** If you see any potential improvement, go for it.
 We welcome any kind of contributions

-- **Reach out to us if you want to join the project**, We are especially looking for web dev (css experience), game dev (pixi.js experience) and web/UX designer.
+- **Reach out to us if you want to join the project**, We are especially looking for web dev (css experience), game dev and web/UX designer.

 - **Sponsor us** We're looking for at least 5000$ in sponsorship so we can get full time contributors.